MislavJaksic/Kafka-In-Theory-And-Practice/README.md

 ## [Kafka](https://kafka.apache.org/)

 Kafka is a distributed publish-subscribe messaging system.
-Kafka Streams can process streams of messages (it's similar to Apache Spark and Flink).
+Kafka Streams can process streams of records (it's similar to Apache Spark and Flink).

 ### Install